ar-pa/HMC-manual/README.md

 Here is the task sheet (check the "DSA" tab).
 Don't forget to color cells with green when you finish a task.
 Change your email address to your name in the cells.
 Always CC: Tripti and Yash on all emails.

+## Maintaining HMC master tracker
+After you finished a task, color the corresponding cell with green.
+Put your problem link in the "Setter link" column.
+It's something like: https://app.hackerearth.com/setter/problemform/hmc/algorithm-template/43646/.

 Sum of scores must be 100.

 ## Statement format